What is AI and how does it work?

 Because ChatGPT has been trained with data that includes all these languages, it develops the ability to generate content in all of those languages too.

-Why are some AIs like ChatGPT remarkably good at generating text?
+Why are some AIs like ChatGPT remarkably good at generating content?

 "'GPT' stands for 'Generative Pre-Trained Transformer'.
 A transformer model is an innovation on a more conventional neural network that adds in 'attention layers', allowing the model to selectively 'pay attention' to different positions of an input string.
 So, for example, if the model is 'learning' from an example sentence, different layers of the neural network can 'attend' to different words in the sentence, and can learn about the relationships between different parts of the sentence, not just those parts that are immediately adjacent.
 Models like GPT-3 have an enormous number of 'parameters', which allow the model to 'attend' to many, many aspects of the 'context' in which a particular word appears.
 This architecture gives transformer models a way of flexibly representing a LOT of information about the context in which different words appear, and that flexibility is a big part of what gives transformer models the power they have to generate such fluent-sounding text."